panlm/panlm.github.io/oracle/os-config.md

-Thanks @ZhangCunLei for reviewing this doc :+1:
+Thanks @ZhangCunLei :thumbsup: for reviewing this doc :+1:

 # VM config in vsphere
 ## Add more disks to VM